MetalbolicX/vanilla-go-webserver/README.md

     └── index.html
 ```

 To implement the logic of your project go to the `internal` folder.
-Inside it, the user can add the <ins>handlers, middlewares, models and db</ins>.
+Inside it, the user can add the logic in the folders of:

+1. `handlers`.
+2. `middlewares`.
+3. `models`.
+4. `db`.

 For better understanding, let's see an example.

 ### Handlers addition